Achievable logoAchievable logo

 Additional information

-The AP Calculus AB exam is offered only once per year in May.
-If you do not pass, you can retake it the following year.
+The AP Calculus AB exam is offered once per year in May.
+If you don’t pass, you can retake it the following year.

-No formula sheet is provided on the exam, but a graphing calculator is required for Part B of the multiple choice section and Part A of the free response section of the exam.
+No formula sheet is provided on the exam.
+A graphing calculator is required for Part B of the multiple choice section and Part A of the free response section.

 Accommodations